cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          sets the optimization level of eliminating jumps to the next instruction --expression-optimization LEVEL
-                         sets the optimization level of optimizing some common mathematical expressions --if-expression-optimization LEVEL
+                         sets the optimization level of optimizing some common mathematical expressions --select-optimization LEVEL
+                         sets  the  optimization  level  of  expressing   conditional  expressions  using  the  'select' instruction --if-expression-optimization LEVEL
                          sets the optimization level of improving ternary/if expressions --data-flow-optimization LEVEL